“This post may contain affiliate links. Please read my disclosure for more info.

 - Save about $2000 and pay cash for a car.
 Don’t worry though, it’s temporary.

 - Instead of paying that $450 a month to a car loan, put it into a savings account for 10 months.

 - Now, sell your $2000 car and combine the proceeds with your $4500 to get something decent in the $6000 range.

 - Now you have a car that’ll last awhile, with no car payment.

-And if you can keep saving that amount, you’ll set yourself up with a nice emergency fund, pay off debt, and then start accumulating savings.
+If you can keep saving that amount each month, you’ll set yourself up with a nice emergency fund, pay off debt, and then start accumulating savings.

 Eliminate Cable TV for a Cheaper Alternative

 Paying for cable these days makes no sense at all.
 There’s almost nothing you can see on cable that you can’t see via a streaming device at a much lower cost.